disclosure: we were sent this game for the purpose of review

-I’m always on the look out for a new game, something to interest Monkey, something for us to play as a family.
-Monkey got a pirate ship for his birthday last year, it’s been well-played with over the year and he likes the idea of buried treasure.
+I’m always on the lookout for a new game, something to interest my little boy, something for us to play as a family.
+He got a pirate ship for his birthday last year, it’s been well-played with over the year and he likes the idea of buried treasure.
 We often play treasure hunts around the house and garden.
 When Chimp and Zee Pesky Pirates came to my attention, I knew this would go down well with my little treasure hunter.

-A nearly 4 year old Monkey was eager to join the Chimp and Zee Pesky Pirates and discover some buried treasure!
+A nearly 4-year-old boy was eager to join the Chimp and Zee Pesky Pirates and discover some buried treasure!

 We picked our treasure treasures – a good test of colour recognition skills as each chest has a different colour octopus guarding it.
 The treasure chests are made of thinner card than the other play pieces in this game.
 You would probably want to keep them away from very young children to ensure they didn’t get ripped.